Health Savings Account

 Eligibility Requirements for the PPO Savings Plan with the Health Savings Account (HSA)

 All full-time, benefits-eligible employees are eligible, however, the EMPLOYEE:

-- CANNOT be enrolled in Medicare or be collecting Social Security benefits; we recommend that you consult with your financial advisor regarding implications of dis-enrolling from Medicare in order to be eligible for the HSA, as you will not be able to collect Social Security benefits unless you are enrolled in Medicare.
-IF you dis-enroll from Medicare, then you are able to contribute to the HSA.
+- CANNOT be enrolled in Medicare or be collecting Social Security benefits.
+It is recommended that employees who are returning from retirement consult with their financial advisor regarding implications of dis-enrolling from Medicare in order to be eligible for the HSA, as they will not be able to collect Social Security benefits unless they are enrolled in Medicare.
+Once an individual dis-enrolls from Medicare, that person is able to contribute to the HSA.